Kelsey Graham by Kelsey Graham

 side-plank

 While the standard plank is helpful for reducing the risk of LBP, the side plank may be even more beneficial because it requires activation of the internal and external obliques.
 It’s imperative to strengthen these muscles, as they help control rotational movements of the spine.
 Start with your elbow positioned directly below your shoulder.
 With the feet stacked or staggered, drive up through the lower obliques until the body is in a straight line.
 Keep the shoulders and hips stacked.
-Perform one to three sets for 30-60 seconds, or as long as you can maintain proper form.
+Hold for 30 to 60 seconds, or for as long as you can maintain proper form, and repeat three times.

-Pare it Down: Drop a knee to the floor for additional support or find an elevated surface to place the hand or forearm, reducing the challenge on the core.
+Pare It Down: Drop a knee to the floor for additional support or find an elevated surface on which to place the elbow and forearm, reducing the challenge on the core.

 supine-gluteal-bridge

 Weak gluteal muscles contribute to LBP by passing their work to the low back.
-The powerful gluteal muscles support activities like walking, running, squatting and deadlifting, but when they lack sufficient strength, the back bares the brunt of the load.
+The powerful gluteal muscles support activities like walking, running, squatting and deadlifting, but when they lack sufficient strength, the back bears the brunt of the load.
 Start in a sit-up position with your arms down by your sides.
 Press firmly through your feet and engage your glutes to lift up the hips, creating a straight line from the heels to the shoulders.
 Hold for two seconds and lower slowly.
-Perform one to three sets of 10-15 repetitions.
+Perform one to three sets of 10 to 15 repetitions.

-Ramp it Up: Increase the challenge by performing this exercise with a single leg, while maintaining level hips.
+Ramp It Up: Increase the challenge by performing this exercise with one foot lifting off the floor, while maintaining level hips.

 Bird Dog